 📸 Elevate your portrait game with Nikon’s legendary 85mm f/1.4 – where speed meets stunning clarity!

-The Nikon AF-S FX NIKKOR 85mm f/1.4G is a premium mid-range telephoto lens designed for Nikon DSLR users seeking ultra-fast aperture performance and exceptional image sharpness.
-Featuring a bright f/1.4 aperture for superior low-light shooting and beautiful bokeh, it incorporates Nano Crystal Coat technology to reduce flare and ghosting.
-Compatible with both FX and DX formats, it offers edge-to-edge sharpness, fast and quiet internal autofocus, and a convenient M/A focus mode switch for professional versatility.
+The Nikon AF-S FX NIKKOR 85mm f/1.4G is a premium prime telephoto lens designed for Nikon DSLR users seeking ultra-fast aperture performance and exceptional image quality.
+Featuring a bright f/1.4 aperture, Nano Crystal Coat to reduce flare, and a fast, quiet ultrasonic autofocus system, this lens excels in portrait, low-light, and general photography.
+Compatible with both FX and DX sensor formats, it delivers edge-to-edge sharpness and creamy bokeh, making it a favorite among professionals and enthusiasts aiming for standout imagery.

 | ASIN | B003ZSHNE0 |